oliverfindl/vue-svg-inline-loader/README.md

 * **addTitle:**
 Transform image `alt` attribute into SVG `title` tag, if not defined (removed with [SVGO][svgo] by default).
 This option has no effect while using inline SVG sprites.

+* **transformImageAttributesToVueDirectives:**
+Transforms all non-[Vue][vue] image tag attributes to attributes set via [Vue][vue] `v-bind` directive.
+With this option enabled, [Vue][vue] will handle merge / replace attributes, that are present on both resources - image tag and SVG tag.
+This might cause issues, when using [Vue bindings][vue-bindings] on image tag attribute, that is also present on SVG tag (e.g.: class attribute).
+Please use [verbose](#configuration) option for local debugging before submitting new issue.

 * **md5:**
 Use md5-encoded resource path as ID for inline SVG sprites instead of plaintext.
 Set it to `false` only for development purposes.